JackelineGS/JackelineGS/README.md

 <h1 align="center">Hi 👋, I'm Jackeline García</h1>

-Welcome to my Github I am Jackeline and I currently I am bachelor in psychology at UNMSM and LABORATORIA bootcamp student
+Welcome to my Github I'm Jackeline and I'm currently a student frontend developer at LABORATORIA and I have a background in health sciences.

 #### 🌱 About me: